torchnyu/blog/_posts/2020-05-28-startup-internship.md

 That's what's so sad about these startup internships.
 It's not just that they're exploitative.
 It's that they're a desperate attempt to gain social capital by playacting as a larger company.
-They may not have funding or users or a product that people like, but dammit, they have interns.
+They may not have funding or users or a product that people use, but dammit, they have interns.